Bowl Championship Series: Selection of teams

 The Big East/The American champion took one of the remaining spots.

+Additionally, from 1998-99 to 2005-06, when the BCS National Championship Game was one of the bowls, the champions that would otherwise have automatically received a berth in that bowl, would still be guaranteed a berth but in a different bowl.
+E.g. the Rose Bowl for 2005-06 was the NCG with #1 USC vs #2 Texas.
+While USC was the Pac-10 champion and therefore no other bowl would be needed to accommodate, Texas took what would have been the Big Ten's spot, therefore the Big Ten champion was selected by a different bowl, in this case the Orange Bowl.

 If the Pac-10/Pac-12 or Big Ten champion was picked for the BCS National Championship Game, then the Rose Bowl was required to choose the highest-ranked school from a non-AQ conference if there was a non-AQ school ranked at least #4 in the final BCS standings.
 This was the case in 2010, when the #2 Oregon Ducks made it to the national championship, permitting the #3 TCU Horned Frogs to attend, and win, the 2011 Rose Bowl.
 The Rose Bowl was permitted to override this provision if it had been used within the previous four seasons.

 As agreed by all 11 conferences, the results of the 2004–07 regular seasons were evaluated to determine which conferences earned automatic qualification for the BCS games that concluded 2008–11 seasons.
 Three criteria were used: Rank of the highest-ranked team, rank of all conference teams, and number of teams in the top 25.
 The six conferences which met that standard were the AQ conferences.
 The 2008–11 seasons were used to determine if another conference achieved automatic qualification, or a conference that had AQ status lost it, for the BCS games that concluded the 2012 and 2013 seasons.